Madsir/madsirstudio.github.io/README.md

 **GAMES**

-Calculation Boogey - Solve the math problems before the sun sets.
-The boogey waits til dark.
+Calculation Boogey - Solve the math problems before the sun sets or the boogeyman will get you.

 Space Toots: Eat space jellies get gas, and toot.
 Propel your way through the spacescapes!